ConnorBurgess/super-galactic-age-calculator/README.md

 ## Setup instructions:
 * Clone Repo from GitHub (Link: https://github.com/ConnorBurgess/super-galactic-age-calculator.git)
-* Ensure Node and NPM are installed [instructions here](https://www.npmjs.com/get-npm)
+* Ensure Node and NPM are installed: [instructions here](https://www.npmjs.com/get-npm)
 * Open command line and navigate to super-galactic-age-calculator directory
 * Input command $ "npm init -y" (no quotes) in terminal in order to initialize npm with new project
 * Input command $ "npm install" (no quotes) in terminal in order to install dependencies